thomasdavis/backbonetutorials/_posts/2011-01-28-what-is-a-view.md

 posturl: http://backbonetutorials.com/what-is-a-view
 ---

-h2.
-What is a view?
+# What is a view?

-p.
 Backbone views are used to reflect what your applications' data models look like.
 They are also used to listen to events and react accordingly.
-This tutorial will not be addressing how to bind models and collections to views but will focus on view functionality and how to use views with a JavaScript templating library, specifically "Underscore.js's _.template":http://documentcloud.github.com/underscore/#template.
+This tutorial will not be addressing how to bind models and collections to views but will focus on view functionality and how to use views with a JavaScript templating library, specifically [Underscore.js's _.template](http://documentcloud.github.com/underscore/#template).

-We will be using "jQuery 1.5":http://jquery.com/ as our DOM manipulator.
-It's possible to use other libraries such as "MooTools":http://mootools.net/ or "Sizzle":http://sizzlejs.com/, but official Backbone.js documentation endorses jQuery.
+We will be using [jQuery 1.5](http://jquery.com/) as our DOM manipulator.
+It's possible to use other libraries such as [MooTools](http://mootools.net/) or [Sizzle](http://sizzlejs.com/), but official Backbone.js documentation endorses jQuery.
 Backbone.View events may not work with other libraries other than jQuery.

 For the purposes of this demonstration, we will be implementing a search box.
-"A live example":http://jsfiddle.net/thomas/C9wew/6 can be found on jsFiddle.
+[A live example](http://jsfiddle.net/thomas/C9wew/6) can be found on jsFiddle.

 {% highlight javascript %}
     SearchView = Backbone.View.extend({